thatsdone/mpmt/README.md

 models in various languages.

-Basically, the main routine creates specified number of threads/processes, and the workers does busy loop just getting timestamp and checking if specified duration have passed.
+Basically, the main routine creates specified number of threads/processes, and the workers do busy loop just repeating to get timestamp and check if specified duration have passed.

 Run programs on a server at least 2 (v)CPUs,